TheRealRB/terraform-on-azure/README.md

 When disabled, the Azure SQL Server, SQL Database, and associated firewall rules are not provisioned, reducing Azure consumption costs during development and testing.

 This approach enables the CI/CD pipeline, Terraform modules, and infrastructure configuration to be fully validated while deploying only the resources required for a given environment.

+Note that you can destroy previously deployed resources by toggling the flags back to false/0 and re-running the deployment.
+Terraform will compare the current deployed resources and then destroy.

 ---